harix11/Design-assignment-Harinarayanan/README.md

 Built a tailored testbench to simulate rigorous read/write sequencing across multiple memory addresses, capturing and saving the validated output waveforms.

+🔹 Day 5: SystemVerilog Interfacing & Integration
+Focus: Migrating to SystemVerilog constructs and interfacing independent memory blocks with arithmetic functional units.

+Key Tasks:

+Ported and optimized individual FIFO and BCD Adder components into SystemVerilog (.sv).

+Created a top-level structural interface module to seamlessly route data popped from the hardware FIFO straight into the processing stages of the BCD Adder block.

+Developed an integrated SystemVerilog testbench to rigorously test the combined data path under various clock cycles, logging successful execution via custom simulation waveforms.
 ---

 ## 📂 Repository Directory Structure